Bibbiena: History

-The Sanctuary of Santa Maria del Sasso, a unique example of Renaissance art, is just one kilometer from the residential area of Bibbiena.
-In the central part of the upper church you can see the "Madonna del Sasso" by Bicci di Lorenzo, built on a small rock, the top of an enormous boulder: the "Sasso", from which the monastery takes its name.
+The Sanctuary of Santa Maria del Sasso, a unique example of Renaissance art, is just one kilometre from the residential area of Bibbiena.
+In the central part of the upper church, you can see the "Madonna del Sasso" by Bicci di Lorenzo, built on a small rock, the top of an enormous boulder: the "Sasso", from which the monastery takes its name.
 The ancient Marian cult surrounding the boulder prompted the architect to integrate the base of the rock into a small, lower-lying church, which houses the "Madonna del Buio" (Madonna of Darkness), a wooden sculpture from the school of Donatello.
 A valuable painting of Lappoli can be seen in the third church.
 In the upper church, on the other hand, there are works by Fra Paolino del Signoraccio, Ligozzi and Ludovico Buti.
 Finally, in the choir, the large painting of the Assunta by Fra Paolino and Fra Bartolomeo can be seen.